aidh-aadil/sparky-bot/README.md

 ### Fun commands

 - `drake-meme` : Generates a drake meme based on your input
-- `oogway-quote` : Generate a quote by master oogway
+- `oogway-quote` : Generate a quote by master oogway based on your input

 ### Economy system